xsol05/xsol05.github.io/content/posts/009-learnings-from-year-one.md

 - [meetup.com/women-in-tech-meetup-auckland/](https://www.meetup.com/women-in-tech-meetup-auckland/)
 - [meetup.com/akl-net/](https://www.meetup.com/akl-net/)

-I recently went to my first ever [dev event](https://www.meetup.com/full-stack-dev-new-zealand/events/291941981/) which was on accessibility and open-source software Here's what I learnt about accessibility!
+I recently went to my first ever dev event which was on accessibility and open-source software.
+[Here](https://magdelinehuang.com/posts/008-accessibility/) is my blog post on what I learnt about accessibility!

 ## Thoughts

-In conclusion, I had a great year 😁 I actually enjoy working life more than student life haha 🤣 Year 2, onwards!
+In conclusion, I had a great year 😁 Working life is proving itself to be more fun and enjoyable than student life 🤣 I'm not missing those assignments and deadlines anytime soon 😅

-TODO:

-- Elaborate on thoughts
-- Talk about differences between uni and work?
-- Change publish date
-- Include pic from UoA talk
+While I've grown a lot in my technical and soft skills this past year, there's still lots of room for improvement so I'm looking forward to more learnings in year two!

+Also, super grateful to have been able to share about my experiences to the Comp Sci students at UoA!
+Never thought I'd be giving a talk at a uni in my life 🤯 Thank you to my colleague and the lecturer, Andrew Meads, for the opportunity!